Aura Travel - Bamboo & Bear Loving Care

 Best China Panda Tour Starts from Chengdu

 The region has dedicated breeding centres and sanctuaries where visitors can observe these incredible creatures close-up.
 The Giant Panda Breeding and Research Base in Chengdu is a non-profit 92-acre home to more than 80 adults and cubs.
 It is one of the most respected panda conservation centres and provides excellent viewing, including a panda nursery where you can watch tiny babies, just one or two months old, sleeping in cots or on the floor.
-For a more intimate, quieter setting with a unique opportunity to volunteer, a local tour company (China Discovery) suggests I take a 90-minute road trip to a panda centre in Dujiangyan.
-(Now Dujiangyan Panda Basa and Wolong Panda Base both open panda volunteer program to experience panda keeper life.)
+For a more intimate, quieter setting with a unique opportunity to loving care experience, a local tour company (China Discovery) suggests I take a 90-minute road trip to a panda centre in Dujiangyan.
+(Now Dujiangyan Panda Basa and Wolong Panda Base both open Panda Loving Care program to experience panda keeper life.)

 Golden Sea of Rape Flowers on the Way to Dujiangyan